How to Start Hand Lettering: Simple Beginner’s Guide

 Other styles

-There are also many lettering styles that don’t necessarily belong in one of these three categories.
+There are also many lettering styles that don’t necessarily belong in one of these three basic categories.

 For example, you could draw letters made out of objects (e.g. leaves, pencils), or letters that look like something else (e.g. a neon sign, ribbon).